croit production guide

 The servers will show up in the ‘Hardware’ tab where they can be renamed with the ‘Edit’ action.

-You can also click on ‘Disks’ below the table to get an overview of all disks on all servers in a single view.
+You can also click on ‘Disks’ below the table while not selecting any server to get an overview of all disks on all servers in a single view.

 Add hosts to the crush map